szow79/backbone-showcase-on-rails/README.md

 Most of the functionality is not implemented.
 It's up to you to make this showcase a reality and show off how much TV you've watched.
 The JavaScript code has comments to help guide the implementation.

+## Release 0
+Look at questions.txt.
+As you work through the challenge, fill out answers to the five questions and commit questions.txt with your responses.

 ## Release 1
 Use localStorage as your persistent data store and set up the Backbone application so that you can add and delete shows from your showcase.
 There's a sample show on the index page that should give an idea of what the app should look like.